OsoTega/web3-fund-me-sample/README.md

 4. Push to Github

 # About
-This is an app that enable people fund the contract owner
+This is an app that enables people fund the contract owner

 # Getting started
 Run this on your terminal